Validator-POSTHUMAN/contributions/Axelar.md

 - Also we've implemented support for Ethereum external chain.

-We working on Sputnik Network, and we added $AXL to https://t.me/SputnikNetworkBot without any support
+- We are working on Sputnik Network, and we added $AXL to https://t.me/SputnikNetworkBot without any support

 ![image](https://user-images.githubusercontent.com/92199696/205491037-51fa4cfb-f604-4acc-9a43-66cad0fca7c2.png)